30 November 2016

 Slow Days, Fast Company: The World, The Flesh, and L.A. by Eve Babitz

 "Hollywood native Eve Babitz published her first two books of memoirish fiction in the 1970s, but her work has been essentially lost to the cultural memory for decades.
 It's being found again (via reissues by New York Review Books), just in time, when Angelenos are tired of the dour Joan Didion view of our city.
 Babitz knows all of LA's faults, but she'd rather spend her energy ecstatic with its easy pace, surreal juxtapositions, and natural and unnatural beauty.
-It has to be mentioned that Babitz's godfather was Igor Stravinsky; that she is the girl playing chess nude with Marcel Duchamp in the famous photo; and that's she's slept with Jim Morrison, Steve Martin, Ed Ruscha, and Harrison Ford, but all that's just bait—it's the prose, like diamond-encrusted barbed wire, that hooks you." —Adrian Glick Kudler, west coast features editor, Curbed
+It has to be mentioned that Babitz's godfather was Igor Stravinsky; that she is the girl playing chess nude with Marcel Duchamp in the famous photo; and that's she's slept with Jim Morrison, Steve Martin, Ed Ruscha, and Harrison Ford, but all that's just bait—it's the prose, like diamond-encrusted barbed wire, that hooks you."
+Adrian Glick Kudler, west coast features editor, Curbed

 Up in the Old Hotel by Joseph Mitchell

 Joseph Mitchell is best known for his New Yorker profiles of the sorts of New York City residents who are rarely profiled, and this volume collects much of his work.
-Mitchell’s pieces often covered disappearing corners of New York, and his writing inspired preservationists to fight for the protection of the city’s history.
+Mitchell’s pieces often covered

 A History of New York in 101 Objects by Sam Roberts

 "Building off a New York Times feature that solicited reader input on the tchotchkes that best represent New York, Roberts’s 2014 book is a compact, yet thorough, history of the greatest city in the world.
 The objects featured are wonderfully diverse—oysters, subway tokens, the Domino Sugar Refinery sign, and the bagel all make appearances—and the stories are compulsively readable.
 It’s proof that you don’t need to read a dense, 1,000-page book to get a sense of what makes a city a city.
-I love you, Robert Caro, but…" —Amy Plitt, editor, Curbed NY
+I love you, Robert Caro, but…" Amy Plitt, editor,

 Changing Places